h7b/h7b-dendron/notes/notes.daily.2022-11-16.create-trading-spreadsheet.md

     - `SUMPRODUCT(ABS($E$2:$E))`
     - in [[notes.tutorial.google-sheets-excel.function.sumproduct]] formula, when `array2` is omitted as above, the formula will calculate the sum of the products of the 2 arrays: `array1` and `{1,1,1,...}` with same length as `array1`.
     - Read more about [How To Get Absolute Value In Google Sheets](https://www.alphr.com/absolute-value-google-sheets/)

+2022-12-24 update:
+- refactor the formula to calculate `Realized Gain/Loss`, applying the accounting FIFO (first in, first out).
+It means that the shares I bought earliest will be the shares I sell first.
+Read more at [[here|notes.daily.2022-11-16.create-trading-spreadsheet.fifo-stock-portfolio]]
+- add a [[dedicated note|notes.daily.2022-11-16.create-trading-spreadsheet.manage-stock-transactions-with-sheets]] explaning how did I record transaction into `orderBook`